 Juries are supposed to be impartial, but they are only human.
 That means that when a crime is particularly ugly it is hard for many jurors to put aside their biases no matter how hard they try.
-In these cases, an expert criminal defense attorney in Vista can be critical in helping the jurors look past their biases.
-Whether you have been accused of child abuse, rape or murder, Peter M. Liss can help you ensure you get a fair trial no matter how ugly the case against you.
+In these cases, an expert criminal defense attorney can be critical in helping you overcome jury bias.
+Whether you have been accused of child abuse, rape or murder, Peter M. Liss can help you ensure you get a fair trial free from jury bias no matter how ugly the case against you.

-One notable case that will almost certainly involve such problematic biases is the story of Brianna King, who has been accused of stealing tens of thousands of dollars from a children’s cancer charity.
-Fortunately, King has plead guilty and she and her Vista criminal lawyers will likely settle on a plea bargain, but it is easy to imagine how ugly this trial could have gotten should she have plead innocent -especially when the prosecution brought cancer patients or their parents to testify on the stand.
+One notable case that will almost certainly involve a serious jury bias is the story of Brianna King, who has been accused of stealing tens of thousands of dollars from a children’s cancer charity.
+Fortunately, King has plead guilty and she and her lawyers will likely settle on a plea bargain, but it is easy to imagine how ugly this trial could have gotten should she have plead innocent -especially when the prosecution brought cancer patients or their parents to testify on the stand.

 Remember, everyone deserves their day in court.
-If you are concerned that you might not receive a fair trial, Vista criminal defense attorney Peter M. Liss can help.
+If you are concerned that you might be subject to jury bias, Peter M. Liss can help.
 Please call (760) 643-4050 to schedule a free initial consultation.

 Creative Commons Image by Robert Couse-Baker